For Tempur Sealy International Inc. [TPX], Analyst sees a rise to $38. What next?

 Tempur Sealy International, Inc. (NYSE: TPX, “Company” or “Tempur Sealy”) today provided an update on expected first quarter sales growth.
 Based on current information, the Company estimates first quarter 2022 consolidated net sales growth of approximately 15 percent year-over-year.

-Over the last 12 months, TPX stock dropped by -26.69%.
-The one-year Tempur Sealy International Inc. stock forecast points to a potential upside of 27.81.
-The average equity rating for TPX stock is currently 2.10, trading closer to a bullish pattern in the stock market.
+Tempur Sealy International Inc. represents 191.30 million in outstanding shares, while the company has a total market value of $5.23 billion with the latest information.
+TPX stock price has been found in the range of $27.0899 to $28.8398.

-The market cap for the stock reached $5.18 billion, with 191.30 million shares outstanding and 174.26 million shares in the current float.
-Compared to the average trading volume of 3.40M shares, TPX stock reached a trading volume of 2884736 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.38M shares, TPX reached a trading volume of 4725147 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Jefferies have made an estimate for Tempur Sealy International Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 30, 2021.
 The new note on the price target was released on March 10, 2021, representing the official price target for Tempur Sealy International Inc. stock.
 Previously, the target price had yet another raise from $30 to $40, while UBS kept a Buy rating on TPX stock.
 On July 31, 2020, analysts increased their price target for TPX shares from 75 to 100.